 This program is intended for both senior-level legislative staff as well as staffers on their way to such positions from throughout the country.
 Acceptance into the program is competitive as the program size is limited.

-$2,750 per participant, includes a seven-night (7) stay at the four-star Sheraton Grand Hotel Sacramento; catered meals, field trips, materials, and eight days of high level faculty presentations.
+The anticipated fee of $2,750 per participant, includes a seven-night (7) stay at the four-star Sheraton Grand Hotel Sacramento; catered meals, field trips, materials, and eight days of high level faculty presentations.
 Participants pay significantly less than the actual costs because of generous contributions from the NCSL Foundation, plus the Morris Smith and Union Pacific Foundation, USC, and Sacramento State.

 The LSMI Program developed by USC and CCS focuses on practical application of concepts and tools that legislative staff can use to meet the increasingly complex policy and management demands that confront American state legislatures throughout the country.
 The curriculum has five major components: